petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/order-splitting.md

    This expression splits all orders from channel `67890` with the order type ID `12345` when it moves to the processing status.

-1. Under *Action*, select *Split Order by Catalog* from the dropdown.
+1. Under Action, select *Split Order by Catalog* from the drop-down.

 1. Click *Save*.